Common guest questions answered for You.

 Can Zookeepers go into areas with the animals?

-Respect for animal and zookeeper safety is our utmost concern.
+Respect for animal, guest and zookeeper safety is our utmost concern.
 Therefore, it depends on the individual animal and/or species.

 We work “protected contact” with Zoo elephants.
 We do not go in with great apes; they’re too large, strong and dangerous.
 We can go in with some birds, reptiles and small mammals when necessary.
 We do not go in with the tigers, leopards or lions.
 We avoid going in with most primates because they are not comfortable with us being in their enclosures and can carry diseases that are transmittable to humans (and vice versa).